 VERTU: Handle with care.

-I once pitched for Vertu.
+I once pitched for Vertu (I’d never heard of it either).

 True luxury brands don’t have to justify their existence.